Chappaqua Continuing Education

 About the Instructors

-SUE ALTMAN is a former high school art teacher who has taught continuing education courses on art and art history at many venues including Westchester Community College, The Learning Collaborative in Rockland County and others.
-You can learn more about Sue at
+SUE ALTMAN is a former high school art teacher who has taught continuing education courses on art and art history at many venues including Westchester Community College, The Learning Collaborative in Rockland County, and others.
+You can learn more about Sue at www.artworkslectures.com.

 LEIGH HALLINGBY is a licensed NYC tour guide.
 She is passionate about exploring all five NYC boroughs and beyond on foot, mostly through organized walking tours.
 Leigh is retired from a 36-year career as a non-profit librarian.
 She loves doing research about the neighborhoods in which she gives tours and sharing information about them with attendees.

-GINNY POLEMAN is a graduate of Cornell University, a licensed New York City Sightseeing Guide, a trained docent for the Municipal Art Society, as well as a trained guide for the Metropolitan Museum of Art’s Costume Institute and American Collections.
-See the breadth and depth of her private tours covering New York City Art, Architecture, and History on her website www.nycencounterstours.com.
+GINNY POLEMAN is a graduate of Cornell University, a licensed New York City Sightseeing Guide, and a trained docent for the Municipal Art Society, as well as a trained guide for the Metropolitan Museum of Art’s Costume Institute and American Collections.
+See the breadth and depth of her private tours covering New York City art, architecture, and history on her website: nycencounterstours.com.

 Culinary